Ruben-Krueger/website/content/posts/the-cheese-grater.md

 ![Drop-down](/images/what-is-this.png)

-**Money**
+**Money:**
 Each school requires a fee to submit a secondary.
 These fees range from $50 (e.g., Kaiser-Permanente) to $130 (e.g., Dartmouth).
-I’ve submitted secondary applications for 24 schools so far; thus, my bill has reached $2500.
-(The primary application also costs thousands of dollars 🙃.)
+Thus, this step can cost thousands of dollars, just like the primary application.
 I can afford this because I am an over-paid software engineer.
-However, for many people, this is not affordable, and one of the reasons why medical school is mostly for rich kids.
+However, for many people, this is not affordable, and one of the reasons why medical school is mostly for [rich kids](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2790107).

-**Time**
+**Time:**
 Writing one 1,500-character essay is not too bad.
 However, doing 20 of them is a nightmare.
 To prevent this pain, it is recommended to “prewrite” your secondaries by looking up past secondary essay prompts online.
 Often, the essays will not deviate too much each year.
 Unfortunately, I did not have the wisdom to follow this advice.

-**Ghosting**
+**Ghosting:**
 After sending the most heartfelt and intimate essays, one must wait months to hear a response.
 And there is no way to track the status of your application.

 ## But you have to still do it